rolf-ob/geometry_dash_recreation/README.md

 DOWNLOAD AND RUN:
-Click the green Code button -> download .zip.
+Click the latest release and download the zip file.
-Extract the .zip file and open the folder.
+Extract the zip file and open the folder.
-Run the main(.exe) file, NOT the one named main.py.
+Run the main/main.exe file, NOT the one named main.py.

 Go to the Main Menu (Q, E) for controls or if you're unsure of anything.